GuitarHero2/Project-KOTOBADAN/README.md

 # GUI Version (Graphical User Interface)

 ### This version will be developed under Unity and it is meant to me more intensive than its TUI counterpart.
 To download this version, please refer to this [Github Link](https://github.com/GuitarHero2/Project-KOTOBADAN-GUI)

+# What tools does the program have?

+### I intent to add the following tools:

+* Quiz Game (Kinda what the discord bot KOTOBA does)
+* Dictionaries for both grammar and words.
+* Support for varios languages (For now, I will stick with English, Spanish, Swedish and Japanese)
+* Content recommendation to (try to) boost your language journey.
+* Lyrics for songs (This one is attached to change)

 # Feedback and Questions